zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 **Final Notes for Section 1:**

-I recommend you place the .htaccess file only INSIDE the folders you wish to protect, you can do this via FTP(SFTP).
+I recommend you place the `.htaccess` file only INSIDE the folders you wish to protect, you can do this via FTP(SFTP).
 This will let you give free access to some folders in your WWW but hide any that contain this `.htaccess` we just created.This means anyone can access the WWW folder, but cannot access folders restricted by your `.htaccess`

-To allow users access to only some folders and not others please see **Final Notes Section 3:**
+**Important note:** To allow users access to only some folders and not others please see **Final Notes Section 3:**

 To change our own password or other users inside an existing `.htpasswd` see Section 2.1